 NBHAAD began in 1999 in response to the growing HIV/AIDS epidemic in African-American communities, and aims to educate, bring awareness, and mobilize the African American community.
 Half of the 1.1 million people living with HIV/AIDS in the United States are Black.

-This year’s National Black HIV/AIDS Awareness Day theme is: “Stay the course, the fight is not over!”
+This year’s National Black HIV/AIDS Awareness Day theme is: “Together With Love.”

 Numbers to Know